 Fungi are found throughout the world, often playing critical roles at the centre of any ecological web.
 As culturally important foods and medicines, as well as instigators of religious practices, they have been intimately tied to the development and spread of human cultures.
 And yet, despite their numerous influences on the history of the world, fungi are completely disregarded by the majority of people today.

-In 2006 Peter McCoy founded Radical Mycology, a grassroots organization dedicated to increasing awareness of the many ways to work with fungi for personal, societal, and ecological health.
-Nearly a decade later, McCoy has written Radical Mycology to share the wide array of skills and insights that have arisen from the organization’s international work to advance the science of appropriately applied mycology.
-Shattering commonly held beliefs on the value of the Fungal Queendom, Radical Mycology definitively explores the many reasons that fungi should no longer be ignored, but instead honored and embraced for the countless gifts they offer.
-The result is one of the most comprehensive books on mycology—the science of fungi—ever published.
+In 2006 Peter McCoy founded Radical Mycology, a grassroots organisation dedicated to increasing awareness of the many ways to work with fungi for personal, societal, and ecological health.
+Nearly a decade later, McCoy has written Radical Mycology to share the wide array of skills and insights that have arisen from the organisation’s international work to advance the science of appropriately applied mycology.
+Shattering commonly held beliefs on the value of the Fungal Queendom, Radical Mycology definitively explores the many reasons that fungi should no longer be ignored, but instead honoured and embraced for the countless gifts they offer.
+The result is one of the most comprehensive books on mycology – the science of fungi – ever published.

 Throughout this journey, McCoy offers personal and thought-provoking insights into experiencing fungi, based on his 15 years of practice and study in the field.
 In the end, the reader is left with the means to integrate mycology into any aspect of their life, community, or environment.